 On those occasions when I was hiking alone—whenever I’d stop to rest, and after I’d caught my breath—it would occur me how quiet things had gotten.
 Gone were the noises of civilization: the sound of downshifting cars and trucks on mountain roads… slamming doors… ringing telephones… blaring music.
 All of that was gone.
 The only thing one could hear was the sound of the wind blowing across the mountain… birds and squirrels gleaning for food in the brush beside the trail… and maybe the call of a hawk as it rode a nearby updraft.
 Sometimes all you could hear was silence.
 There is such a thing as the sound of silence, you know.

-Once I made it to the top of the mountain, my perspective (and my attitude) would inevitably change.
+Once I made it to the top of the mountain, my perspective (and my attitude) would invariably change.
 Out from under the overarching trees and crowding thickets, I could see a never-ending tapestry of mountains and valleys stretched out for miles in every direction, all the way to the horizon.
 God’s creation as God saw it, I thought to myself.
 Gone were the roads (most of them, anyway)… bustling towns were dwarfed by the encroaching scenery, instead of the other way around.
 The boundary lines of three states became blurred and meaningless.
 All of the fragile and frenetic activity of humankind just sort of faded into the background.
 I would stay on that mountaintop for hours, looking, listening, thinking… sometimes napping in the sun, sometimes wondering about my purpose in life, and sometimes just reveling in being “above it all,” unencumbered by the concerns of daily living… if only for a little while.
 These brief mountaintop retreats were enormously “life giving” for me during a time in my life when I needed peace, clarity and time to think, away from all of the hustle and bustle… the deadlines and drama of daily living.

 I wonder if that’s why God chose to deliver the Ten Commandments to Moses on top of Mt.
 Sinai (Exo 24:12-18).
 Perhaps Moses needed the peace and clarity of the mountaintop… a break from the incessant conflict and kvetching of the Israelite encampment… to really hear and understand what God required of him.
 I’m pretty sure God doesn’t sweat “the small stuff.”
 Whenever God asks us to do something, it’s likely to be important: a task demanding our full attention and our complete devotion.
 Delivering the Law to the Hebrews was a pretty big deal, and God wanted to make sure that Moses was as prepared as he could be to do what he needed to do.